CodogoFreddie/jec/README.md

 ## Packages

+### redux-scuttlebot
+[repo][reduxScuttlebot]
+A general pourpose set of middleware, sagas, reducers and actions for publishing redux actions to scuttlebot.
+This is the technology that underpins [jec-core](#jec-core)

 ### jec-core
-Does the main data getting and stuff
+Provides an simple way to initalise and setup a redux store with [redux-scuttlebot](#redux-scuttlebot) that can be consumed by jec based apps.

 ### jec-jask
-Wrapps [`jec-core`][jecCore] to pull the data and config in and shape it into a more to-do list shape
+Wraps [`jec-core`](#jec-core) to pull the data and config in and shape it into a more to-do list shape

 ### jec-jask-cli

 ### jec-jask-web

+[reduxScuttlebot]: packages/redux-scuttlebot